 Feathered hairstyles for short hair

-Short hair may be the most difficult hair to work and for modelling and curl, but it is the one that certainly add more personality to the wearer.
+Short hair may be the most difficult to work with and for modelling and curl, but it is the one that certainly add more personality to the wearer.
 Some examples are Frankie Sandford, Halle Berry, Meg Ryan or Jane Fonda.
 It’s a style that fits a woman at any age!
 Playing with colors and tresses is a real bonus in this case!

-Feather cut for thin hair
+Feathered cut for thin hair

 If you have thin hair, the Feathered Hairstyle can be a good option to add volume and movement to your hair!
 In this case it is recommended a haircut not too long.
 The choice should fall in the medium or BOB style.
-The ripple should be well delineated but with wide waves that do not weigh in the hair.
+The ripple should be well delineated, but with wide waves that do not weigh in the hair.
 The combination of the haircut and the ripple should fit well, so that it does not become too artificial.